greymd/teip/README.md

 #### Solid mode with placeholder (`-I <replace-str>`)

-However, if you want to use the contents of the hole as an argument of the targeted command, use the `-I` option.
+If you want to use the contents of the hole as an argument of the targeted command, use the `-I` option.

 ```bash
 $ echo AAA BBB CCC | teip -f 2 -I @ -- echo '[@]'
 AAA [BBB] CCC
 ```

-`<replace-str>` can be any strings, and multiple characters are allowed.
+`<replace-str>` can be any strings and multiple characters are allowed.

 ```bash
 $ seq 5 | teip -f 1 -I NUMBER -- awk 'BEGIN{print NUMBER * 3}'